 Longitudinal Event Data

 The Threats and Harassment Dataset (THD) is a first-of-its-kind public dataset capturing hostility against local officials in the United States.
 The longitudinal event-based data tracks the rate, frequency, types, and targets of threats and harassment faced by a wide range of local officials around the country, from elected officials at the municipal, county, and township level to appointed officials and election workers.
-The THD will be updated monthly to provide users with near-real-time data on the evolving threat and harassment landscape going into the election and beyond, in order to better support evidence-based decision-making to protect civic spaces.
+BDI updates the THD each month to provide users with near-real-time data on the evolving threat landscape and support evidence-based decision-making to protect civic spaces.

 Publications and Press Releases